 - The new law expands the maximum age at which someone may bring a claim for sexual assault from 26 years old to 40 years old.
 Alternatively, if a victim of child sexual assault discovers an injury in adulthood related to past abuse, the victim has five years from the date of discovery to bring a claim.
-The previous law allowed only three years.
+The previous discovery rule allowed only three years.

 - The new law provides a three-year window for persons of any age to file a claim.
 During this time, no case is barred by a legal deadline.
 The window opened on January 1, 2020.

 - The new law allows victims to recover “treble” (triple) damages if the assault resulted from the defendant’s effort to hide evidence relating to childhood sexual abuse.